electricimp/JSONParser/README.md

 ### parse(*jsonString[, converterFunction]*)

-The **parse** method takes one required parameter a JSON encoded string, and one optional parameter a function used to convert custom types.
+The **parse** method takes one required parameter a JSON encoded string and one optional parameter a function used to convert custom types.
+The method returns a deserialized version of the object that was passed in.

 ###### Basic Example:
 ```squirrel